nasa/cumulus-message-adapter/CONTRACT.md

 ### `createNextEvent` output

 A Cumulus Message or a Cumulus Remote Message.
-When a task output message is too big, the Cumulus Message Adapter will store the message to S3 Bucket under `$.cumulus_meta.buckets.internal`, and return a new message with an S3 reference as in the input example.
+When a task output message is too big, the Cumulus Message Adapter will store the message to S3 Bucket under `$.cumulus_meta.system_bucket`, and return a new message with an S3 reference as in the input example.

 ## Error Handling